abogdanova/SwarmGE/README.md

 ###Datasets

 Some fitness functions may require a dataset across which to be evaluated.
 Datasets for PonyGE2 are saved in the `datasets` folder.
-For supervised learning problems, datasets are split in twain, with the filename of the training dataset ending in `-Train` and the filename of the testing dataset ending in `-Test`.
-Datasets in PonyGE2 require a `.txt` file extension.
+Most supervised learning problems require two datasets: training and test data.
+These are specified independently.

+Training datasets can be specified with the argument:

+    --dataset_train [DATASET_NAME]

+or by setting the parameter `DATASET_TRAIN` to `[DATASET_NAME]` in either a parameters file or in the params dictionary, where `[DATASET_NAME]` is a string specifying the full file name of the desired training dataset.
+For example, the argument:

+    --dataset_train Dow/Train.txt

+will load in the `Train.txt` dataset saved in the `Dow` folder within `datasets`.

-Datasets can be specified with the argument:
+Testing datasets can be specified with the argument:

-    --dataset [DATASET_NAME]
+    --dataset_test [DATASET_NAME]

-or by setting the parameter `DATASET` to `[DATASET_NAME]` in either a parameters file or in the params dictionary, where `[DATASET_NAME]` is a string specifying the name of the desired dataset.
+or by setting the parameter `DATASET_TEST` to `[DATASET_NAME]` in either a parameters file or in the params dictionary, where `[DATASET_NAME]` is a string specifying the full file name of the desired testing dataset.

-*__NOTE__ that you do __not__ need to specify either* `-Train` *or* `-Test` *in the name of the dataset when specifying the dataset name.
-For example, specifying the argument:*

-    --dataset Dow

-*will automatically load in both the training and testing datasets for the* `Dow` *problem.*

-*__NOTE__ that you do __not__ need to specify the file extension when specifying the dataset name.*
+*__NOTE__ that you __must__ specify the file extension when specifying the dataset names.*

+While it is recommended that supervised learning problems implement training *and* unseen testing data, it is not necessary to use testing data with these problems.
+If you wish to run PonyGE2 with no test dataset, you can simply use the argument:

+    --dataset_test None

+####Dataset Delimiters

+By default, PonyGE2 will try to automatically parse specified datasets using the following set of data delimiters in the following order:

+1. "\t" [tab]
+2. ","  [comma]
+3. ";"  [semi-colon]
+4. ":"  [colon]

+If the data cannot be parsed using the above separators, then PonyGE2 will default to using whitespace as the delimiter for separating data.
+However, it is possible to directly specify the desired dataset delimiter with the argument:

+    --dataset_delimiter [DELIMITER]

+or by setting the parameter `DATASET_DELIMITER` to `[DELIMITER]` in either a parameters file or in the params dictionary, where `[DELIMITER]` is a string specifying the desired dataset delimiter.

+*__NOTE__ that you __do not__ need to escape special characters such as "\\t" with "\\\\t" when passing in the* `--dataset_delimiter` *argument from the command line.
+Simply specify the raw desired string.*

 ###Targets